jakovid/portfolio-08-react-todo-list/README.md

-A simple todo list created using react
+A simple todo list created using react.
+Focuses on the use of functional components because class components are terrible creations.

 # Getting Started with Create React App